BartvanS/War-Thunder-IRL/README.md

 # War-Thunder-IRL
-This program retrieves data from your war thunder client and displays them fysically in real life!
+This program retrieves data from your war thunder client and displays them physically in real life!

 # Prerequisites
 ## Hardware